The irony in Texas Democrats' 'cut and run' tactics

 "So we’re going to continue to press," said Deshotel about the quest of the Texas legislators.
 "We thought it timely that we impress upon the White House the need to press harder."

-Texas Democrats met with Sen. Joe Manchin, D-W.Va., who opposes altering the filibuster and the voting rights bill.
+Texas Democrats met with Sen. Joe Manchin, D-W.Va., who opposes altering the filibuster and the S.1 voting rights bill as written.

 CLICK HERE TO GET THE FOX NEWS APP